Extremal behavior of stationary marked point processes: Proof of

 for an obvious choice of a function $g:\R^d \times \sN_{01} \to [0,\infty)$.
 Refined Campbell's theorem (\ref{eq:refined_Campbell}) yields that

 where for the last equality we used the substitution $s=t/b_{\n}$ and the fact that $A_{a_{\n} y}(\mu) = 0$ if and only if $A_{1}(T^{\n}_{y}\mu) = 0$.
 In particular (recall that $\xi=\tX(0)$),

-where $f(X):=h(X)\one{A_1(X)=0}$.
+where $f(\mu):=h(\mu)\one{A_1(\mu)=0}$.
 Since for every fixed $s\in (0,1)^d$, sets $D_{\n}:=[0,b_{\n}]^{d}-b_{\n}s$, $\n>0$, satisfy (\ref{eq:conv_to_tail_in_N_star_incr_sets}), (\ref{eq:conv_to_tail_in_N_star}) implies that

-Observe here that $f$ is not continuous on the whole $\sN_{01}$, but since the probability that $(t,1)\in Y$ for some $t\in\R^d$ is zero, it is continuous on the support of $Y$ -- this justifies the use of (\ref{eq:conv_to_tail_in_N_star}).
+Observe here that $f$ is not continuous on the whole $\sN_{01}$, but since the probability that $(t,1)\in Y$ for some $t\in\R^d$ is zero (due to Propositions \ref{prop:S0t_is_Pareto} and \ref{prop:spectral_is_indep}), it is continuous on the support of $Y$ -- this justifies the use of (\ref{eq:conv_to_tail_in_N_star}).
 By the dominated convergence theorem and since the limit in (\ref{eq:vague_conv_of_clusters_aux2}) does not depend on $s$, (\ref{eq:vague_conv_of_cluster_aux1}) yields that

 Convergence in (\ref{eq:theta}) follows from (\ref{eq:vague_conv_of_clusters}) with $h\equiv 1$.
 To prove (\ref{eq:conv_of_clusters}), we notice that

 follows directly from (\ref{eq:theta}) and (\ref{eq:vague_conv_of_clusters}). \end{proof}